geoscixyz/em/content/case_histories/do27do18tkc/data.rst

 .. figure:: images/TKC_7Steps_Data.png
     :align: right
-    :figwidth: 30%
+    :figwidth: 50%

 Data
 ====

 This section reviews the data that was graciously provided by `Peregrine Diamonds Ltd`_.
-We review the units, normalization and observations that can be made by simple visual inspection of the data.
-Important to note that *survey reports* were missing for few data sets.
-Some of the technical information had to be inferred from surveys acquired during the same period.
+We review the units and normalization, as well as observations that can be made by simple visual inspection of the data.
+Important to note that *survey reports* were missing for a few data sets.
+Some of the technical information had to be inferred from surveys acquired during the same time period.